What is the Research and Development Tax Credit & Who Qualifies?

-What is the Research and Development Tax Credit (R&D Tax Credit) & Who Qualifies?
+What is the Research and Development Tax Credit?

-Regardless of how much we earn, which politicians we support, or what type of music we like to listen to, one thing that unites pretty much all Americans is the desire for a lower tax bill.
+Regardless of how much we earn or what type of music we like to listen to, one thing that unites pretty much all Americans is the desire for a lower tax bill.
 For businesses, large and small, it’s no different.
 As for tax credits?
 They make this possible.

 However, for entrepreneurs, it is nearly impossible to keep up with the latest changes to the tax code.
 Let’s take a deep dive into the Research and Development Tax Credit (AKA the R&D Tax Credit), exploring how entrepreneurs like you can take advantage of this beneficial tax break.

-The Research and Development Tax Credit, or R&D Tax Credit, is a federal and state tax credit under the Internal Revenue Code section 41 to incentivize companies to perform research and development activities within the United States.
+The R&D Tax Credit is a federal and state tax credit under the Internal Revenue Code section 41 to incentivize companies to perform research and development activities within the United States.

 The credit has expired and been extended several times since first introduced in the Economic Recovery Tax Act of 1981.
 In 2015, the Obama administration made the credit permanent, allowing the U.S. to become more internationally competitive with research and development opportunities.